ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 The ScotGEM Launchpad web page is a place where you will find a lot of useful information about things to do before you get here, and what you will need to do when you arrive.

 Welcome to ScotGEM and CONGRATULATIONS!

 You will have a great opportunity to revisit University life in both St Andrews and Dundee.
 Both are truly special places; St Andrews is one of the oldest universities in the UK.
 It is small enough to be friendly, and large enough to provide the facilities and recreational opportunities of larger institutions.
 Dundee is renowned for offering a superb student experience in a dynamic city currently enjoying a waterfront renaissance.
-Thereafter Scotland becomes your oyster and you will be living and studying in some of the most beautiful areas across the NHS boards.
+Thereafter Scotland becomes your oyster, and you will be living and studying in some of the most beautiful areas across our NHS partner boards.

-We want to encourage you to take full advantage of the opportunities ScotGEM will bring you, not only to succeed in your studies, but also to enjoy the variety that St Andrews, Dundee and wider Scotland have to offer.
+We want to encourage you to take full advantage of the opportunities ScotGEM will bring you, not only to succeed in your studies, but also to enjoy the variety that St Andrews, Dundee and wider Scotland offer.

 I look forward to meeting you and introducing our excellent team who are ready to guide you through your medical studies.